The Dingle Peninsula on the Wild Atlantic Way.

-We continued on our trip along the Wild Atlantic Way (check out the last leg of our journey – around the Ring of Kerry).
-The last leg finished in Killorglin in County Kerry – and this time we start in Milltown and continue all the way around the Dingle peninsula until we come to Tralee, the main town in County Kerry.
+We continue our trip along the Wild Atlantic Way.
+The last leg finished in Killorglin in County Kerry - and this time we start in Milltown and continue all the way around the Dingle peninsula until we come to Tralee, the main town in County Kerry.

 We left Killorglin heading for the small town of Milltown – marking the southern start of the Dingle Peninsula.
 From there, it was an easy drive along a coastal road, enjoying Dingle bay to our left.

 The first stop along the way was Inch Strand – which is nicely ironically named as it extends along a 3 mile spit into the ocean.
 Much of the film “Ryan’s Daughter” (with Robert Mitchum) was filmed around here – and we were presented with many more movie sets as we continued our drive around the Peninsula.